-“I’ve been in-love to planner, notebooks, paper, stickers, ephemera, pens and stationery!”
-There, I admitted it – so commit me to be a planner paper addictus… boho!
+“I’ve been in-love to planner, notebooks, paper, stickers, ephemera, pens, and stationery!”
+There, I admitted it – so commit me to be a planner paper addict… boho!
 I know planning and collecting papers (stickers as well) are fun things to help keep organized and even relieve stress, so I enjoy it tremendously.
-While I use many different thingy to keep me on track and my planner simple and pretty, I think it’s an individual choice for many.
+While I use many different thingies to keep me on track and my planner simple and pretty, I think it’s an individual choice for many.
 I want to share with you a starter kit or list of planner essentials and supplies to get you on your way.
 Whether it be for pretty planning or just to hoarding supplies on hand, I hope this post helps you on your journey.

 This can be bought Internationally thru their online sites:

-- Filofax: A favorite of many, Filofax is a brand name most planner lovers alike are familiar with.
-Known for their quality and well made binders, you can expect a planner that will last for years with proper care.
-Similar in size to the Kikki K’s,
+Filofax: A favorite of many, Filofax is a brand name most planner lovers alike are familiar with.
+Known for their quality and well-made binders, you can expect a planner that will last for years with proper care.
+Similar in size to Kikki K’s.

-- Erin Condren Life Planners: (ECLP) A popular planner among the Planner Community.
-The ECLP’s are great for those that love pretty planning but that also want to have something easy to use.
-It’s a coil bound planner and while you can tear out pages or use coil clips to put things in, it is different from a binder planner when it comes to reuse and customization.
+Erin Condren Life Planners: (ECLP) A popular planner among the Planner Community.
+The ECLP’s are great for those that love pretty planning but that also wants to have something easy to use.
+It’s a coil bound planner and while you can tear out pages or use coil clips to put things in, it is different from a binder planner when it comes to reusing and customization.
 Interested in the ECLP?
 Click here to get a $10 off coupon.

-- KIT – Keeping It Together Planner: It is a coil bound planner similar to that from ECLP.
-I never yet tried this planner but soon once i have it (i’ll let you know).
-These planners are made from a small company who sells on Etsy and they offer lots of writing room, quotes each day and everything a blogger or planner lover would need.
+KIT – Keeping It Together Planner: It is a coil-bound planner similar to that from ECLP.
+I never yet tried this planner but soon once I have it (I’ll let you know).
+These planners are made from a small company that sells on Etsy and they offer lots of writing room, quotes each day and everything a blogger or planner lover would need.

-- Punctuate Planner – Barnes & Noble: These handy little planners come in all kinds of styles, sizes and price.
+Punctuate Planner – Barnes & Noble: These handy little planners come in all kinds of styles, sizes, and prices.
 They are binder style and you can reuse them.
 Punctuate also offers paper planners or a variety of calendars for your needs.
-At an affordable cost, this would be great for students or someone starting off with planning.
+At an affordable cost, this would be great for students or someone starting with planning.